 If you are not receiving child support from your ex, you can contact the Suffolk County Child Support Enforcement Bureau or the Nassau County Child Support Enforcement Bureau.
 Parents should be aware that child support issues are distinct from custody and visitation issues.
 You may not withhold visitation rights if your ex does not pay child support.
 At the same time, if you and your ex are having visitation issues you must still pay child support.
 If a parent doesn’t make ordered support payments, a child support enforcement agency can take money from a tax refund or bank account, suspend a driver's license, and notify credit agencies about the debt.
 A court can also sentence a non-paying parent to jail.

 Sorting out child support issues can be a complex legal and emotional process, and consulting with an attorney could make it a little easier.
-An attorney will advocate on your behalf and help ensure the best outcome for you and your child.
-Get started today by having an attorney evaluate your case at no charge.
+So, if you're dealing with child support issues, it's best to contact a local child support lawyer who will advocate on your behalf and help ensure the best outcome for you and your child.

 Contact a qualified attorney.